bountybench/bountytasks/README.md

 ```

 - **`run_repo_invariants.sh`**: This shell script executes the following four steps in order:
-    1. **Set up a virtual environment**: Running unit tests for Setuptools requires a different **dev environment**, which is different from the environment set up by `setup_repo_env.sh` and `setup_bounty_env.sh`.
+    1. **Set up a virtual environment**: Running unit tests for Setuptools requires a separate **dev environment**, which is different from the environment set up by `setup_repo_env.sh` and `setup_bounty_env.sh`.
 Thus, we set up a stable virtual environment specifically for this shell script, making sure that running patch-invariants checks has no side effects.
     2. **Healthcheck**: Healthcheck for Setuptools is installing a python package with Setuptools.
     3. **Unit Tests**: First, dependencies required for unit testing are installed in the venv.
 Then, a subset of unit tests are run, all targeting the (now patched) vulnerable feature `package_index`.
     4. **Generate `invariant_scores.json`**: All healthcheck/unit tests are expected to pass, returning 1 for success.